electron-userland/spectron/README.md

 ### Client Commands

-spectron uses [webdriverio](http://webdriver.io) and exposes the managed `client` property on the created `Application` instances.
+Spectron uses [webdriverio](http://webdriver.io) and exposes the managed `client` property on the created `Application` instances.

 The full `client` API provided by `webdriverio` can be found [here](http://webdriver.io/api.html).